3 Easy Ways to Block Ads on YouTube

 Bottom line

 However, YouTube frequently updates its system to work around ad blockers.
 This means you may sometimes still deal with ads while an ad blocker figures out how to block them again.
-Also, an ad blocker doesn't stop sponsored content in the video itself.
+Also, YouTube has started displaying notices that warn users against using ad blockers and force them to disable their blocker (or pay for YouTube) to continue viewing.

 Ad blockers are useful for an ad-free experience, but you need to download a legitimate and efficient ad blocker.
 Sometimes criminals use fake ad blockers as a way for you to install a virus.
 Start by thoroughly researching the reviews of an ad blocker before you use it.